Tryliom/ManhwaNotifier/README.md

 Warning: the bot uses puppeteer to scrape the websites, so it will take a lot of memory and can create a lot of logs on some machines.

+You will need to run the command `/panel` to set up the bot server for the logs and other things.